cocos2d/cocos2d-iphone-classic/README.md

 **Disclaimer:**
 By replacing all cocos2d files, any user changes to the original 2.1 API, will of course be lost.

+There are no warnings or analyzer remarks left, that has anything to do with 64 bit.
+We have checked (as good as we could) that there is no int to pointer conversions which can break.

 Deprecation has not been removed.
 This will mainly be accelerometer and modalViewController.

 ====================